graduateshotline logo

 How many times is IELTS conducted in a year?

-IELTS is conducted roughly 48 times in a year which accounts to around 4 times in a month.
+IELTS is conducted roughly 48 times in a year which accounts for around 4 times in a month.

 What are the accents used in the Listening test?

 Being an International test, their accent isn’t strictly restricted to British English.
-They usually use American accent, Canadian accent, etc. when it comes to the listening test.
+They usually use American accents, Canadian accents, etc. when it comes to the listening test.

 How many times can I attempt the IELTS?

-There is no limit for the number of times in which you can attempt the test.
+There is no limit to the number of times in which you can attempt the test.
 Candidates generally take the test at least twice to secure a better band score.

 Can I review my result if it is unsatisfactory?